justinalsing/dlmmc/README.md

 # dlm

 **Dynamical Linear Modelling** (DLM) regression code in python for analysis of time-series data.
-The code is targeted at atmospheric time-series analysis, with a worked example (and data) included for ozone, but is a fairly general DLM code that can be applied to a range of problems.
+The code is targeted at atmospheric time-series analysis, with a worked example (and data) included for ozone, but is a fairly general state space model that can be applied to a range of problems.
+The model includes dynamical proxies, dynamical (non-linear) trend, dynamical seasonal components and an autoregressive (AR) process.

 There is a paper in preparation to accompany the code (appearing soon).
 Until then, please contact us if you intend to use the code for a major project.